pramodoutlook/DevOps-Essentials/Lab 3.md

 ## Configuring Jenkins server and Installing Tomcat onto Jenkin's Server for Deploying our Application.

 ###  Objective:
-The objective of this lab is to configure Jenkins to build and deploy applications.
+To configure Jenkins to build and deploy applications.
 It includes Setting up Jenkins, installing necessary plugins and configuring Jenkins to build Maven projects, and Installing Tomcat Server.

 ### Task 1: Configure Jenkins Server